AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-docusign-adaptive-forms.md

 ---
 title: Integrate DocuSign with an adaptive form
-seo-title: Learn how to use DocuSign with an adaptive form to collect e-signatures.
+description: Learn how to use DocuSign with an adaptive form to collect e-signatures.
 ---

 # Using DocuSign with an adaptive form {#integrate-aem-forms-with-DocuSign}

 DocuSign is a prominent e-signature solution.
 You can use it to e-sign an agreement.
 You can integrate DocuSign with an adaptive form.
-It help you send an adaptive form for e-signatures to multiple recipients.
+It helps you send an adaptive form for e-signatures to multiple recipients.
 Using e-signatures helps you:

 - Close deals from any device with fully automated proposal, quote, and contract processes.
 - Finish Human Resource processes faster and give your employees the digital experiences.